TG-NAS: Generalizable Zero-Cost Proxies with Operator Description Embedding and Graph Learning for Efficient Neural Architecture Search: TG-NAS: A Model-based Zero-cost Proxy

-Meanwhile, evolutionary and genetic algorithms have been commonly used to optimize the NAS\cite{white2023neural}.
-To enhance the efficiency of the search, we propose a pruning-evolutionary hybrid searching method.
-The pruning method, inspired by \cite{lee2018snip}, reduces the search cost from $\alpha|O|^E$ to $|O|\cdot E$.
-Algorithm \ref{Algorithm1} shows our proposed algorithm.

-For the pruning search part, we start with a supernetwork $N_{init}$ encompassing all possible operators for each edge.
-Then we iteratively prune one operator on each edge until the current supernet $N_t$ transforms into a single-path network, representing the final searched architecture.
-For the evolutionary search part, we first \textbf{initialize} the entire population of architecture candidates with continuous parameters, where we map all operators evenly into the value between 0 and 1.
+Evolutionary and genetic algorithms have been commonly used to optimize the NAS \cite{white2023neural}.
+To enhance the efficiency of the search, we adopt similar approach.
+We first \textbf{initialize} the entire population of architecture candidates with continuous parameters, where we map all operators evenly into the value between 0 and 1.
 Then \textbf{mutation} operation and \textbf{crossover} operation are performed to produce a new child.
 After generating all the offspring, the selection process will kick in using our proposed proxy to select the elite candidates for the next generation.
-After finishing both parts of searching, we select the final architecture from the best of the two search results.
-This hybrid searching method is valid and efficient due to the effectiveness of the proposed zero-cost proxy.
+In the end, we select the final returned architecture as the search result.